 There are various ways to create a Google account that can be added to an Ad Manager network.

-Option 2: You can create a regular Google account (a.k.a., "Gmail" account) by signing up as a new user.
+Option 2: You can create a regular Google account ("Gmail" account) by signing up as a new user.
 If you already have a Google account, complete this signup in an incognito window or new browser session.
-Or, if your company uses G Suite, you can create a Google account in your company's domain and use that instead.
+Or, if your company uses Google Workspace, you can create a Google account in your company's domain and use that instead.
 For the purposes of this guide, we will refer to both of these as a "regular" Google account.

 2. Ask the client to add your Google account to their network